MSallermann/chemfit/docs/index.rst

 In order to use the provided objective functions you have to provide three pieces of information

 - How to construct the :py:class:`ase.Atoms` object.
-If you saved them to a file you can simply pass the path, which under the hood uses the :py:func:`~scme_fitting.ase_objective_function.PathAtomsFactory`.
+If you saved them to a file you can simply pass the path, which under the hood uses the :py:func:`~chemfit.ase_objective_function.PathAtomsFactory`.
 - How to construct the calculator.
 This one you will have to define yourself.
 It's not hard though.
 - How to apply a parametrization (essentially a dictionary) to the calculator.
 This one you will have to define yourself as well.
 It provides the "link" between the dictionary of parameters to optimize and the calculator and depends on the specific calculator you are using.